 Early efforts were made to settle the community of Kessington.
 The first settler in the township is not known for sure, however, Elam Beardsley obtained the first recorded land grant in 1830.
 In 1831, two additional grants were recorded to C. Fanning and William Jordan.
-They were followed in 1832 by Darius Beardsley, Levi Grant and Jacob Ross.
+They were followed in 1832 by Darius Beardsley, Levi Grant, and Jacob Ross.
 In 1835 Lyman Stevens joined them.
-Moses McKessick recorded a plat for 19 lots in 1872 and a general store and blacksmith shop were located there at the time.
+Moses McKessick recorded a plat for 19 lots in 1872 and a general store and blacksmith shop was located there at the time.

-In 1892 a Post Office was opened, but closed in 1904.
+In 1892 a Post Office was opened but closed in 1904.
 During this period, the place was known as Sailor, possibly after postmaster, Benjamin Sailor.

 One of the first efforts in the State to save an entity of historic significance involved the Burr Oak Tree located just east of the intersection of US 12 and Kessington Road.
-In the 1930’s when the highway department proposed plans to remove it, in a road widening project, the Michigan Historical Society went to court to save the 58 inch “witness” and “council” tree, a symbol of the Indian inhabitants of Mason Township.
-Unfortunately, the tree came down in the 1980’s when struck by lightning.
+In the 1930’s when the highway department proposed plans to remove it, in a road-widening project, the Michigan Historical Society went to court to save the 58-inch “witness” and “council” tree, a symbol of the Indian inhabitants of Mason Township.
+Unfortunately, the tree came down in the 1980s when struck by lightning.

 The Township Flag

-Mason Township boasts of having the only Township flag in Cass County, MI.
+Mason Township boasts of having the only township flag in Cass County, MI.
 In 1998, officials asked residents for design ideas.
 The late Bob Brockus submitted his idea and Irene Thompson incorporated it into the layout.
 She arranged to have the flag made and personally fringed it in gold.
 An applique of the Township Hall set in a gold seal rests on a white background, bordered by the main roads in the Township, US 12 (Sauk Trail) and Mason Street.